tolinwei/tube-vim/README.md

 **Prerequisite**

 - If you're using *nix, we value you as an experienced user, and due to so many variation of *nix distribution, it's nearly impossible to provide a single installation script to cover all the cases.
 We ask you to have some prerequisites before running the setup script
     + Have [lua](http://www.lua.org/) installed in your system.
-It is normally included in system's package source abd used by [neocopmlete](https://github.com/Shougo/neocomplete.vim) for auto comletion
+It is normally included in system's package source and used by [neocopmlete](https://github.com/Shougo/neocomplete.vim) for auto comletion
     + Have Vim 7.4 with lua support (to verify this, you can ype `echo has("lua")` inside Vim then check whether the output is `1`, or you can type `vim --version` to see if `+lua` is among the list).
 A suggested way of installation is to compile from source code in the following way (similarily, the potential error would occur)
     +
         ```